matthiaslueken/pygments-style-ssms/README.md

 # pygments-style-ssms
-A Pygments style inspired by Microsoft SSMS
+A Pygments style inspired by Microsoft SSMS.